MasterAir/Corndel-DE-workshop-01-Learner/README.md

 These steps echo what we'll explore in our forthcoming SQL workshops, where we use a script to establish the necessary SQL data environment.

 Below are the steps to create a basic data architectureℹ️ of a SQL server and a database housed on this server, including sample data.
-The script also configures firewall rules so that the database can be access over the internet from any IP address.
+The script also configures firewall rules so that the database can be accessed over the internet from any IP address.

 > ℹ️ This process is an example of what's known as **P**latform **a**s **a** **S**ervice (PaaS), a concept that was explained in your first e-learning module.
-Additionally, in your second module we looked at the concept of data architecture.
+Additionally, in your second module, we looked at the concept of data architecture.

 | ![ARM-template](/images/ARM-template.png) |
 |:--:|

 > ❓ Discuss in your group any prior experience you have using Azure, AWS, GCP or any other cloud platform.
-Do you have a preferences you have of one cloud provider over the other?
+Do you have a preference for one cloud provider over the other?
 Is there a particular cloud provider you would like to develop yourself further in that would benefit your organisation?

-1. To create and connect to an Azure sandbox, start by right clicking on this link to open in a new tab: <https://learn.acloud.guru/cloud-playground/cloud-sandboxes> then click on the blue `Start Azure Sandbox` button.
+1. To create and connect to an Azure sandbox, start by right-clicking on this link to open in a new tab: <https://learn.acloud.guru/cloud-playground/cloud-sandboxes>, then click on the blue `Start Azure Sandbox` button.
 You should then see the screen below:

 | ![azure](/images/azure.png) |
 |:--:|

-2. As shown in the screen shot above of your Azure sandbox details:
+2. As shown in the above screen of your Azure sandbox details:
-    - 1️⃣ right click on the blue `Open Sandbox` button  and select to open in a `private` or `incognito` window.
+    - 1️⃣ Right-click on the blue `Open Sandbox` button  and select to open in a `private` or `incognito` window.
 This is so that your sandbox login does not conflict with an existing cloud account you may be using already.
-    - 2️⃣ Then copy and paste the  `Username` into the Azure login page in that private/incognito window.
+    - 2️⃣ Then, copy and paste the  `Username` into the Azure login page in that private/incognito window.
-    - 3️⃣ Then copy and paste the `Password` into Azure login page in that private/incognito window.
+    - 3️⃣ Then, copy and paste the `Password` into Azure login page in that private/incognito window.

-3. Once you logged in to your Azure sandbox, in the search box type `arm` and select `Deploy a custom template` shown below in the red box.
+3. Once you have logged in to your Azure sandbox, in the search box, type `arm` and select `Deploy a custom template` shown below in the red box.

 | ![azure](/images/ARM.png) |
 |:--:|